jliang249/cse15l-lab-reports/lab-report-1-week1.md

         **This uses a total of 6 keystrokes to run after editing and saving.**

-    **Note**: Though, this require scp and ssh commend to be previously typed once.
-This will make the edit and running work faster but doesn't make the first run faster as you still have to type out the full scp and ssh commend.
+    **Note: Though, this require scp and ssh commend to be previously typed once.
+This will make the edit and running work faster but doesn't make the first run faster as you still have to type out the full scp and ssh commend.**